-The operating system and its version has a crucial role for all development going on Android and iOS.
+The operating system has a crucial role in all development going on Android and iOS.
 The applications – whether considered as more traditional applications, gaming apps, hybrid or web apps – are the beef for end-users to get everything out of their devices.
-All those mobile apps play an essential role determining if devices, OEMs, platform itself and the whole ecosystem can flourish.
+All those mobile apps play an essential role in determining if devices, OEMs, the platform itself and the whole ecosystem can flourish.

-In this blog, we’ll take a look at Bitbar’s data and analyze it a bit to understand why operating system versions are extremely important factor for app developers, and why appdevs should take every update seriously.
+In this blog, we’ll take a look at Bitbar’s data and analyze it a bit to understand why operating system versions are an extremely important factor, and why app devs should take every update seriously.
 Harshly, you know, the OS update can make or break the revenue generation from your app.

 The War of Mobile Apps and Ecosystems

-Just few years ago (2013 or so) and generally in the early of 2010s, there was a war of mobile ecosystems.
+In the early of 2010s, there was a war of mobile ecosystems.
 From the retrospective point of view, how did all that play and where are we today?
-In 2010, Android has quickly got traction with OEMs, Apple pushed their iOS forward and entrenched their app ecosystem with new applications and allured more appdevs to jump on bandwagon.
-However, the number of Android devices by variety of different OEMs made Android also sexy among appdevs, and more devs jumped on their (or both) bandwagons.
+In 2010, Android has quickly got traction with OEMs, Apple pushed their iOS forward and entrenched their app ecosystem with new applications and allured more app devs to jump on bandwagon.
+However, the number of Android devices by a variety of different OEMs made Android also sexy among app devs, and more devs jumped on their (or both) bandwagons.

 We all also remember the famous “burning platform” memo by Stephen Elop back in early 2011 – and as many of us mobile insiders thought about, there was a truth in that metaphor, however, the resolution and pick for a new platform was completely wrong (and yes, everyone who was seriously in to mobile business knew it).
 What would have happened if the giant was set to go Android waters?
 That’s speculation and we’ll skip that part for now.